-4. See Figure 19.
+4. Refer to Figure 23.
 Round off the front corner to maintain the original shape of the depth gauge after using the depth gauge tool.
 Always follow the recommended depth gauge setting of the chain manufacturer.
 This is important for maximum performance throughout the saw chain's life as well as for protection against kickback.